The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: A Taxonomy of Outcomes for Humanity

 If TAI emerged and AI takeover occurred, the next junction would be whether the goals of the decision-making TAI are well-aligned with long-run flourishing of humankind, or whether there is misalignment.
-In economic terms, alignment would be the case in which the TAI has an objective function that is fully compatible with the social welfare function.
+In economic terms, alignment would be the case in which the TAI has an objective function that is fully compatible with the human-centric social welfare function (see our corresponding discussion below).
 We set the probability of misalignment to $p_3$ such that the probability of alignment given AI takeover is ($1-p_3$).
-The question of whether alignment can be achieved at all cannot yet be definitively answered, and the prospective answer will depend greatly on human actions today such as investments in AI safety and AI alignment research.
+The question of whether alignment is achievable at all cannot yet be definitively answered, and the prospective answer will depend greatly on human actions today such as investments in AI safety and AI alignment research.

-If there were a misalignment of the goals between a decision-making TAI and human well-being, we would have one clear path to human extinction.
-It is important to note again that extinction does not require a hostile or ``conscious'' AI, just a misaligned AI that pursues different goals from that of humans.
-For example, maximizing ``performance'' would likely require the TAI to use increasing amounts of energy.
-Given that energy supply is finite, human flourishing also requires energy, and the decision-maker is the TAI, it is immediately clear what the outcome would be in the limit \citep{Bostrom2014}.
+If there were a misalignment of the goals between a decision-making TAI and human well-being, we would have one path to human extinction.
+It is important to note that this does not require an openly hostile or ``conscious'' AI, only a misaligned, sufficiently powerful TAI pursuing goals different from those of humans.
+For example, maximizing performance at any goal would likely require the TAI to use increasing amounts of energy.
+Given that energy supply is finite, human flourishing also requires energy, and the decision-maker is the TAI, it is logically clear what the outcome would be in the limit \citep{Bostrom2014}.
 This path to extinction requires TAI to arrive in the first place (with probability $p_1$), AI takeover (with probability $p_2$), and misalignment between the objective functions of the TAI and of humans (with probability $p_3$).
 The joint probability of these events is $p_1 \cdot p_2 \cdot p_3$.